The Assault at McDonald's on September 23, 2011

 We believe that Ward received preferential treatment throughout the entire investigation, which was at odds with the best interests of public safety and the police’s investigative responsibilities.
 The prosecutors’ handling of this case lacked transparency and accountability at every level.
 By claiming that Ward’s actions were justifiable, the prosecutors allowed the police to close the case and classify it as solved for their statistical reporting.

-Our own investigation, including FOIA requests, unearthed more evidence that disproved Giblin and Ward’s initial assertions of self defense.
-Max Podlone, an independent witness and third year law student at the time, witnessed the entire physical altercation.
+Our own investigation, including FOIA requests, discovered more evidence that disproved Giblin and Ward’s initial assertions of self defense.
+An independent witness and third year law student at the time, observed the entire physical altercation.
 He saw Patrick intervening to protect Lindsey from Giblin, whom he described as the “most belligerent.”
 He said that while Patrick and Giblin were yelling and grabbing each other as they exited the restaurant, they quickly separated and did not look like they were going to fight.
 Patrick was several feet away from Giblin and had his back to Ward.
-Podlone’s statements show that Ward’s attack was thus purposefully malicious, not in defense of Giblin.
+Podlone’s statements show that Ward’s attack was purposefully malicious, not in defense of Giblin.
 As a result of our continuing investigations, the prosecutors retracted their “justifiable” conclusion in December 2016.
 The investigation was then reopened and placed in active status as an unsolved crime.